 From early February on, a majority of Republicans have strongly disapproved.

-Uh we're seeing the same pattern in the president's numbers that we are in consumer confidence.
+We're seeing the same pattern in the president's numbers that we are in consumer confidence.

 And again, you go right back to that.

-Uh in late May, consumer confidence peaked.
+In late May, consumer confidence peaked.

-It began drifting down a little bit, but this jobs report I think changed the dynamic, and it's because no matter what else President Obama has to accomplish, people want him to turn the economy around.
+And it's because no matter what else President Obama has to accomplish, people want him to turn the economy around.

-To go all the way back to last September, Lehman brothers collapsed.
+To go all the way back to last September, Lehman Brothers collapsed.

 Neither candidate had a ready answer for it.

-President uh then candidate Obama simply kept his mouth shut.
+President, then candidate Obama simply kept his mouth shut.

-John McCain didn't, and John McCain demonstrated that he didn't really understand what was going on or how to solve it.
+And John McCain demonstrated that he didn't really understand what was going on or how to solve it.

 You mentioned something, and I hear it all the time, that his overall approval remains high, but when you start to ask about policies, this is where it gets dicey.